Wednesday, December 31, 2008

 By Rob Carrigan, robcarrigan1@gmail.com

-For three intense weeks in June of 2002, the Hayman fire, Colorado’s largest wildland fire in recorded history, ravaged our circulation area.
+For three intense weeks in June of 2002, the Hayman fire, Colorado’s largest wildland fire in recorded history (at that time), ravaged our circulation area.
 Hayman burned over 137,000 acres of prime forest in five counties, destroyed at least 132 homes and reduced over 800 other structures to ash piles.

 The Ute Pass Courier and The Gold Rush were paid weekly news products servicing the U.S. Highway 24 corridor with circulations of about 4,000 and 1,200 respectively.
 They were produced in Woodland Park, Colo., and delivered by U.S. Mail on Wednesday.
 A total market coverage shopper was also put together at the same location and mailed, bulk rate, to every mail box in Teller County.
 I was the publisher at the time of the fire of these three products and managed operations and about 20 full and part-time employees.
 We printed at a centralized plant 50 miles away in Castle Rock, Colo.